Invoking iperf3

 -p, --port n

-set server port to listen on/connect to to n (default 5201)
+Set server port to listen on/connect to to n (default 5201)

--f, --format
+-f, --format [kmgtKMGT]

-[kmgtKMGT] format to report: Kbits/Mbits/Gbits/Tbits
+Set format to report: Kbits/Mbits/Gbits/Tbits

 -i, --interval n

-pause n seconds between periodic throughput reports; default is
+Pause n seconds between periodic throughput reports; default is

-1, use 0 to disable
+1, use 0 to disable.

 -I, --pidfile file

-write a file with the process ID, most useful when running as a
+Write a file with the process ID.
+This option is most useful

 -F, --file name